Knight of the Laughing Tree/Theories

 - Meera was surprised that Bran had never heard the story before, which suggests that the Knight may have been either a Stark, or someone close to the family.

 Lyanna fights off the three squires to defend Howland Reed, and at the feast that evening feels the need to point them out to her brother.
 Eddard compares his tomboyish daughter Arya to Lyanna in both appearance and personality, adding that Lyanna probably would have carried a sword if their father had allowed it.
 She might even have been practised in sword fighting; Bran Stark sees a vision in A Dance with Dragons where he witnesses a young girl defeating a young boy when playing at swordfighting with wooden branches in the godswood of Winterfell.
 At first, he mistakes the girl for Arya, before he realises that is not the case.
 Due to Lyanna's similarity in appearance to Arya, the fact that Lyanna would have carried a sword if her father had allowed her to do so, and the fact that the children refer to Old Nan, it has been speculated that the girl Bran sees is a young Lyanna, and the boy a young Benjen Stark.
 If this is indeed the case, it would suggest that Lyanna practised in secret.
 Lyanna is noted to have been an extremely skilled rider.
+According to a semi-canon source, Lyanna also practiced at tilting at rings.
 Horsemanship skills are necessary for jousting and "riding at rings" is standard training for squires, preparing them for actual jousting.
-Lyanna using the same exercise in her horse-riding training would not be impossible.
 Additionally, according to Jaime Lannister, jousting is three-quarters horsemanship.
 Provided she had the necessary skill and some luck, Lyanna could defeat three knights of uncertain ability.
 Benjen could have provided armor for her, as he offered to do for Howland Reed, and as a girl of about fourteen years of age, she could be shorter than the average man, while the helm she wore would make her voice sound "booming".

 The theory would also explain how she met Rhaegar Targaryen, who had been sent out to find the Knight of the Laughing Tree, and crowned Lyanna as his Queen of Love and Beauty at the end of the tourney, and they had no known previous interactions.

 Negative points of this theory would be doubts concerning the skill of Lyanna, and her youth.
-The existence of swordfighting and riding skills does not necessarily confirm the existence of jousting skills.
-Even if she had had actual training, this would be the first real test for her skills.
-As a novice in the sport, her victory would be far from guaranteed.
+The existence of swordfighting, riding skills and practicing at tilting at rings does not necessarily mean she was good at jousting.
+Also this would be the first real test for her skills, and as a novice in the sport, her victory would be far from guaranteed.

 According to Meera, Howland Reed "was small like all crannogmen".
 She even calls crannogmen "small people", in comparison to the "big people" around them; therefore, he would be shorter than average.
 He had the strongest reasons to defend his honor, as he had been the one they had attacked, providing him with the best motive.
 He was no knight, but his tale notes the man was "brave and smart and strong", and "bolder than most" crannogmen.
 His hesitation to fight may have been only a temporary obstacle.
 The text seems to pay attention to his prayer to the old gods, said while focusing at the direction of the Isle of Faces.
 Earlier the tale has him knowing "the magic of the crannogs" and spending an entire winter with the Green Men.
 His prayer may have been answered with supernatural assistance.
 Bran himself, the listener of the story, strongly suspects that "the little crannogman" and the Knight were the same person, believeing that the crannogman could have been turned into a knight, "even if it was only for a day".
 Bran also offers the alternative that the Knight could be a Green Man, with "dark green skin and leaves instead of hair"; someone sent by the old gods.
 Meera does not confirm or deny any of Bran's theories, simply narrating "the old gods gave strength to his arm".